corentinbeaulieu/benchy-zig/README.md

 # Benchy

 Automated benching tool written in zig.
-The first aim of this project is to learn a bit more about zig.
+The first goal of this project is to learn a bit more about zig.
 The application runs commands given in a configuration file multiple times and gives metrics on the execution time.

-Its goal is to compare different version of a given program.
+It is thought to compare different version of a given program.

 ## TO DO